-Some measures already exist for pupils with visual impairments, such as seating positioned close to whiteboards, charts and visualisers or video screens, at an angle to ensure the best possible view.
-Texts can be enlarged or adapted using the photocopier and, so far, there has been no requirement for Braille signage in the school.
+Some measures already exist for pupils with visual impairments, such as seating positioned close to whiteboards, charts and visualisers, sloping board or video screens, at an angle to ensure the best possible view.
+Texts can be enlarged or adapted using the photocopier.
+Braille signage in the school will be undertaken as needed.
 The Sensory Education and Support Team (SEST) are available to provide further advice on support for those with hearing and / or visual impairments.
 Additionally:

 - Furniture is adapted wherever possible to meet individual requirements or suitable alternatives are acquired.
-Occupational Therapists, the Physical Disability Outreach Team, Physiotherapists and the Working Together Team (WTT) are available to provide collaborative advice when required. - Colour schemes and displays within the school are carefully curated to minimise 'visual clutter' and anxiety whilst promoting and encouraging active learning.

-- A distinction is made between floor and wall colours to aid the visually impaired.
+Occupational Therapists, the Physical Disability Outreach Team, Physiotherapists and the Working Together Team (WTT) are available to provide collaborative advice when required for children with additional needs and disabilities. - Colour schemes and displays within the school are carefully curated to minimise 'visual clutter' and anxiety whilst promoting and encouraging active learning. - A distinction is made between floor and wall colours to aid the visually impaired.
 A calm colour background has been maintained so that warning flashes for corners / changes to floor levels, and other important signage, can be clearly seen. - Experienced staff ensure that day-to-day support is provided by maximising the opportunities of available technologies, such as enlarged format texts, easy to read fonts, colour overlays or different coloured backgrounds on computer screens.
-Dyslexia friendly strategies are widely used to support pupils and visual timetables and natural breaks are used to assist pupils with Autistic Spectrum Disorder (ASD) and Attention Deficit Hyperactivity Disorder (ADHD). - Working in partnership with pupils and parents and the involvement of other professional agencies during the planning stages of a child's entry to the school helps to ensure that a pupil's individual needs are clearly understood, and appropriate provision can be made for a smooth transition into the school. - Inset training develops staff's knowledge and skills thereby enabling them to support those pupils with additional needs.
+Dyslexia friendly strategies are widely used to support pupils and visual timetables and natural breaks are used to assist pupils with Autistic Spectrum Disorder (ASD) and Attention Deficit Hyperactivity Disorder (ADHD). - Working in partnership with pupils and parents and the involvement of other professional agencies during the planning stages of a child's entry to the school helps to ensure that a pupil's individual needs are clearly understood, and appropriate provision can be made for a smooth transition into the school.
+Transition visits are encouraged and are in place for pupils with additional needs. - Inset training develops staff's knowledge and skills thereby enabling them to support those pupils with additional needs.